 What is a private key?

 A bitcoin private key is basically an integer between 1 and approximately 10^77 (2^256, or 256 bits), and this number is put through a mathematical function, called the Elliptic Curve Digital Signature Algorithm using the curve parameters secp256k1 to generate the corresponding public key.
-A bitcoin adress in turn is generated from a public key by a sequence of steps involving the SHA-256 hash algorithm.
+A bitcoin adress in turn is generated from the public key by a sequence of steps involving the SHA-256 hash algorithm.
 For more technical details, read this blog post.

 If you could generate all the possible private keys by running all numbers between 1 and approximately 10^77, you could in theory steal everybody’s bitcoin (keeping in mind that the number of atoms in the observable universe is approximately 10^80).
 So how feasible is that?
 Fortunately, 10^77 is a very large number, and to generate, and to try all possible private keys with the bitcoin blockchain would take orders of magnitude longer than the age of the universe.
 However, in order to have secure private keys, you must generate them in a random process!
 To emphasize how important that is, here is an example of a very bad private key.
-The private key generated from the integer 1 is 1EHNa6Q4Jz2uvNExL497mE43ikXhwF6kZm, which you will see if you click on the link has received over 4 bitcoins in the last years through over 1000 transactions.
-This is however hopefully the result of many early bitcoin developers using 1 as a private key as a simple school example to understand how bitcoin and the blockchain functions.
+The private key generated from the integer 1 is 1EHNa6Q4Jz2uvNExL497mE43ikXhwF6kZm, which you will see if you click on the link has received over 4 bitcoins through over 1000 transactions.
+This is however hopefully the result of many early bitcoin developers using 1 as a private key as a simple school example to understand how Bitcoin and the blockchain functions.
 Anyone who generates a private key in a non-random way will likely lose the bitcoins they send to that associated address before they can say the word RANDOM!
 There are likely many computer programs active all the time that are generating and trying private keys in order to steal bitcoins from people who store bitcoins associated with private keys generated through a non-random process.
 So you must make sure that you only use randomly generated private keys to keep your bitcoins safe from brute force hackers.

 What does private keys and bitcoin addresses look like?